fw-max/git_public_app_repo_url/plant_id_terms_of_use_de.md

 Nutzungsbedingungen / Terms of Use

-**Zuletzt aktualisiert / Last updated: September 2025** Diese Nutzungsbedingungen regeln die Verwendung der App [App-Name].
+**Zuletzt aktualisiert / Last updated: September 2025** Diese Nutzungsbedingungen regeln die Verwendung der App Plant'y.
-These Terms of Use govern the use of the app [App Name].
+These Terms of Use govern the use of the app Plant'y.

 1. Nutzung der App / Use of the App
 • Die App darf nur zu privaten, nicht-kommerziellen Zwecken genutzt werden.